edwinb-ai/LeastSquaresSVM/docs/src/example2.md

 ```

 A very important part of the `MLJ` framework is its use of `scitypes`, a special kind of
-types that work together with the objects from the framework.
+type that work together with the objects from the framework.
 Because the regression
 problem has the `Julia` types we need to convert this types to correct `scitypes` such
 such that the `machine`s from `MLJ` work fine.